Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample10_SingleCategoryClassify.md

 ## Performing Single Category Classify on one or multiple documents

-To perform Custom Category Classification in one or multiple documents, set up an `SingleCategoryClassifyAction` and call `StartAnalyzeActionsAsync` on the documents.
-The result is a Long Running operation of type `AnalyzeActionsOperation` which polls for the results from the API.
+To perform Custom Single Category Classification in one or multiple documents, set up a `SingleCategoryClassifyAction` and call `StartAnalyzeActionsAsync` on the documents.
+The result is a Long Running Operation of type `AnalyzeActionsOperation` which polls for the results from the API.

 ```C# Snippet:TextAnalyticsSingleCategoryClassifyAsync
 // Get input document.